We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Gunslinger -1 point · 11 months ago Original Poster
+Gunslinger -1 point · over 1 year ago Original Poster

 Here's the short story.
 I was diagnosed with OSA about 4 years ago after a sleep study.
 After 10 months I gave up on the cpap machine.
 I just could not get on with it.
 To my frustration the clinic I went to would not help me except to say keep using your cpap.
 I went to another clinic and they told me the same thing.
 This REALY surprised me.
 I had done research and found out that 30-50% of the users can't tolerate this device.
 Clearly, I'm not a one in a million outlier!
 While it's great that the cpap can really help some people, I was disappointed to find out this is an industry predicated on selling cpap machines and sleep studies even though they know the stats aren't that good.
 Research I've found suggests that 50% of people with OSA have comorbid conditions which if treated can improve their OSA.